-Most us have at some time seen this famous and peculiar photo.
-A bird-like mask covers the face of a 17th century doctor who is further swaddled in robes and bears a wide-brimmed and flat-topped plague doctor hat.
+Most of us have at some time seen this famous and peculiar photo.
+A bird-like mask covers the face of a 17th-century doctor who is further swaddled in robes and bears a wide-brimmed and flat-topped plague doctor hat.
 Sporting a cane to complete the ensemble, the individual brings to mind a crow about to conduct a symphony.
 While that sounds sinister enough, the actual purpose of the costume was arguably more serious.

 The costume was designed to protect doctors as they treated patients who were suffering from the plague—typically the bubonic plague, but plagues can be septicemic and pneumonic as well!).

 Combining form and function

 While the whole outfit seems like something that one might wear to dress a local scarecrow, the plague doctor’s outfit was simply the technology of the time and designed as a means of identification, protection, and utility.

 Published in 1963, W.N.
 Hargreaves-Mawdsley’s A History of Academical Dress in Europe: Until the End of the Eighteenth Century advises us that Doctor-of Medicine chic consisted of donning academic robes (black, of course), which were often pleated in the back.
 The ensemble was completed by topping it off with a flat-topped, wide-brimmed plague doctor hat.